dianamelga/hacker-news-mobile/README.md

     git clone https://github.com/dianamelga/hacker-news-mobile
     ```

-2. Install dependencies:
+2. Create .env file and place it on the repository root
     ```bash
+    EXPO_PUBLIC_API_URL=https://hn.algolia.com/api/v1
+    ```

+3. Copy the google-services.json file provided on the email and paste it on the repository root as well

+4. Install dependencies:
+    ```bash
     npx expo install
     ```

-3. Run on iOS or Android:
+5. Run on ios or android:
     ```bash
     npx expo run:android
     npx expo run:ios